|

 symmetry, but different metal ions.
 Eucryptite can fluoresce

-a beautiful magenta red to orange under shortwave UV
+a beautiful magenta red to orangish-red under shortwave (SW)

 Eucryptite